skip to main content

 Cyclone Gabrielle Website Tile

-The whole of Napier City has been "designated" under the Building Act 2004 to help manage ongoing risks to people from buildings affected by flooding and land instability as a result of Cyclone Gabrielle.
+Previously, the whole of Napier City had been "designated" under the Building Act 2004 to help manage ongoing risks to people from buildings affected by flooding and land instability as a result of Cyclone Gabrielle.
+This has now been reduced to only include the specific properties issued with red or yellow placards.
+Details of the designation is as follows:

 About this designation